ASmallDinosaurr/TSP-Melee/README.md

 # TSP Melee
 This is a mod for ArmA that adds the ability to use melee.
 It works with weapons like rifles and pistols as well as with your fists.
-Furthermore, the are also various other melee weapons.
+Furthermore, there are also various  melee weapons included such as knives and axes.

 ## Usage
 This mod functions by defining a new mode that weapons can be used in called the melee mode.
 By default, double tapping F will put your player into melee mode and doing it again will exit it.
 Melee mode can be toggled for all rifles/pistols as well as various melee weapons.
 With no weapon equipped, going into melee mode will bring up your fists.
 You cannot go into melee mode with most rocket launchers.